Mulc1b3R/eve/README.md

 2. Navigate to the project directory.         `cd C:/PATH/TO/FOLDER/`
 3. Install dependencies with `npm install`.
 4. Start the development server with `npm run dev`.
-5. Open `http://localhost:3000` to view it in the browser. (firefox,brave,chrome).
+5. Open `http://localhost:3000` to view it in the browser. `firefox,brave,chrome`

 ## Usage